jackyzha0/jackyzha0.github.io/content/thoughts/freedom.md

 ## Free Speech
 In the US, protection is not given to “libel, reckless or calculated lies, slander, misrepresentation, perjury, false advertising, obscenity and profanity, solicitation of crime,

-and personal abuse or ‘fighting’ words,” because these actions do not serve the ends of the First Amendment
+And personal abuse or ‘fighting’ words,” because these actions do not serve the ends of the First Amendment